General Information

 The Tweed Courthouse was added to National Register of Historic Places in 1974.
 The building was made a New York City Designated Landmark ten years later, and its interior was also separately designated as a city landmark.
 The New York City Landmarks Preservation Commission called the Tweed Courthouse "one of the city's grandest and most important civic monuments".
 It was named a National Historic Landmark in 1986 for its association with William Tweed.

-Text imported from Wikipedia article "Tweed Courthouse" and modified on 7 October 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Tweed Courthouse" and modified on October 7, 2019 according to the CC-BY-SA 4.0 International license.

 Participants